Bell Tower on 34th Wedding DJ | Mallory & David

 Dinner & Reception in The Carillon Ballroom

-Dinner was hosted in The Carillon Ballroom, where the focus shifted to refinement and structured flow.
+Dinner moved into The Carillon Ballroom, and the entire focus shifted toward refinement and flow.

-Custom uplighting was designed to complement the floral palette, enhancing the architectural details of the room without overpowering them.
+Custom uplighting was designed around the floral palette, pulling out the architectural details of the room without competing with them.

 ![]() | ![]() |